smesh-dev/HaqSetu/README.md

 - **It is built for someone who cannot prompt** — icon-led intake, full Hindi, works without an API key, and routes to free human help.
 The people losing benefits are exactly the ones who would never open a chatbot.

 Take the language model away and HaqSetu still works, on local parsing and templated explanations.
 Take the engine away and it is just a chatbot.

-## How it maps to the judging criteria

-- **Problem Understanding & Context.** The product is built around a specific person at a specific moment — a widow, a landless worker, or a parent of a first-generation student, standing in front of a benefits office without knowing what they are owed.
-The problem section is grounded in named field research, not assumptions, and the constraints (low literacy, language, the documentation trap) shape the whole design.
-- **AI / Analytics Reasoning.** The division of labour is deliberate: a tested rules engine makes every factual decision, while the language model does the two things it is genuinely good at — reading a messy story into structure and explaining the result kindly.
-The adaptive intake and the dependency graph are real reasoning steps, and the README is explicit about why a model alone is the wrong tool for facts.
-- **Solution Design & Architecture.** A clear pipeline of input, reasoning, output, action, and tracking, delivered as four connected pages that share one local profile.
-The scope is honest for an undergraduate team: the logic lives in `lib/rules/` and is covered by a self-test.
-- **Impact & Decision Value.** The app turns "I do not know what I am owed" into a concrete list, a rupee figure, and an ordered plan, and it catches the post-approval payment errors that cause money to be lost even after a yes.
-That is a measurable change in what a family can actually claim.
-- **Responsibility, Ethics & Limits.** Every verdict is "you may be eligible", never a guarantee.
-Sources are cited and dated, the model is barred from deciding eligibility, a human officer makes the real decision, the data stays on the device, and the limitations below are stated plainly rather than hidden.

 ## Submission details